hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

 ```

 !!! warning
-    Activating a venv that was creating on a different cluster can cause issues.
+    Activating a virtual environment (venv) created on a different cluster can cause issues.
-    This is because the binaries placed in the venv on creation at cluster `A` might not be compatible with the CPU architecture of cluster `B`.
+    This happens because the binaries in the venv from cluster A might not work with the CPU architecture of cluster B.

-    // TODO: Give an example of this
+    For example, if we create a venv on the skitty cluster,

+    ```bash
+    $ module swap cluster/skitty
+    $ qsub -I
+    $ python -m venv myenv
+    ```

+    return to the login node by pressing CTRL+D and try to use the virtual environment:

+    ```bash
+    $ source myenv/bin/activate
+    $ python
+    Illegal instruction (core dumped)
+    ```

+    we are presented with the illigal instruction error.
+More info on this [here](troubleshooting.md#illegal-instruction-error)

 ## Creating a virtual environment on a specific cluster